stelzinga/MF/MGT_80.Tools.md

 - Is changing technology making providing existing Services difficult?
 - Are there economic issues or changes in your industry?

-There are various Tools that futher help in a SWOT analysis:
+There are various Tools that further help in a SWOT analysis:
 - Value Chain, see [## Value Chain]
 - VRIO, see [## VRIO]
 - Pestel, see [## Pestel]